openethereum/openethereum.github.io/Mining.md

 ```

 Once Parity is running and synced, running `ethminer` with work without any further configuration. e.g. run `ethminer -G --opencl-device 0` to GPU mine on the first OpenCL device found.

+Parity can push work package notifications to a set of URLs by using the option `--notify-work URLS`, where URLS should be a comma-delimited list of HTTP URLs.